uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

 Irregularly-spaced grids
 """"""""""""""""""""""""

-A grid search over a irregularly-spaced grid of `sources`
+A grid search over an irregularly-spaced grid of `sources`

 .. code::